awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/pricing.md

  After you have your AMI, follow the standard process to share and scan your AMI using the self\-service tool\.
 In addition, using the template available on the management portal, fill out the product load form and upload it to start the ingestion process\.

  The following definitions will help you fill out the fields of the product load form for the AWS Marketplace Metering Service\.
 On the product load form, these fields are labeled as Flexible Consumption Pricing \(FCP\) to differentiate them from hourly and monthly priced products\.
-+ **Title** – If you already have a product, and you are adding the same product with the AWS Marketplace Metering Service, include the FCP category/dimension in parenthesis to differentiate the two \(for example, “PRODUCT TITLE \(Data\)”\)\.
++ **Title** – If you already have a product, and you are adding the same product with the AWS Marketplace Metering Service, include the FCP category/dimension in parentheses to differentiate the two\.
+For example, “PRODUCT TITLE \(Data\)”\.
 + **Pricing Model** – From the dropdown list, choose **Usage**\.
 + **FCP Category** – The category in which customers will be charged for paid products with a **Usage** pricing component\.
 From the dropdown menu, choose **Users**, **Hosts**, **Data**, or **Bandwidth**\.
 + **FCP Unit** – The unit of measurement on which customers will be charged for paid products with a **Usage** pricing component\.
 Options will appear in the dropdown menu based on the FCP category that you chose\.